 Ghee is somewhat different from tallow in the flavor department.

-Ghee has a flavor of its own, and when used on meats, it adds a rich, almost nutty flavor to the food.
+Ghee has a flavor of its own, and when used on meats, it adds a rich, almost nutty flavor to savory foods.

-The intensity of the ghee flavor can be controlled during the clarification process.
-If the ghee is clarified at a temperature of 212°F, the flavor is mild.
+You can control the intensity of the ghee flavor during the clarification process.
+If the ghee is clarified at a temperature of 212°F, the taste is mild.

-Ghee produced at a temperature of 248°F results in a stronger flavored result.
+Ghee produced at a temperature of 248°F results in a better-flavored result.

 Is Ghee A Healthy Fat?

-Ghee is considered a healthy fat, providing a good source of vitamins A, C, D, and K and rich in antioxidants.
-However, all fats should be used in moderation .
+Ghee is considered a healthy saturated fat, providing a good source of vitamins A, C, D, and K, and is rich in antioxidants.
+However, all fat content should be used in moderation .

-Ghee is considered a healthier alternative to standard butter when used in cooking, grilling, and smoking.
+Ghee is considered a healthier alternative to standard butter when used in high heat cooking, grilling, and smoking.

 How Can You Use Tallow And Ghee For Grilling And Smoking?

-The product you use can be selected by dietary preference or whichever one you feel adds the most flavor to the meat.
+The saturated fat you use can be selected by dietary preference or whichever one you feel adds the most flavor to the meat.